notaryproject/specifications/specs/signature-specification.md

 The `basicConstraints` extension MUST be present and MUST be marked as critical.
 The `cA` field MUST be set to `true`.
 The [`pathLenConstraint`](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.9) field is OPTIONAL.
 If present, it MUST be verified against the depth of the chain below that CA certificate.
 (If value is null consider it as not present)
 1. **[Key Usage:](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.1.3)**
-The `keyUsage` extension MUST be present and MUST be marked critical.
+    - **For codesigning certificate:** the `keyUsage` extension MUST be present and MUST be marked critical.
+    - **For timestamping certificate:** the `keyUsage` extension MUST be present and SHOULD be marked critical.

     Bit positions for `keyCertSign` MUST be set.

 #### Leaf Certificates